zaBogdan/GLFW-CMake-starter/README.md

 Alternatively you can use a git GUI program such as [Fork](https://git-fork.com/) to get the code.
 Most of these will automatically download the git submodules.

-If you download the code from GitHub via the "Download ZIP" approach, you'll also need to download GLFW into the _glfw_ folder.
-The correct version can be found by clicking on the _glfw_ folder you see on the [front page of the _GLFW-CMake-starter_ GitHub repository](https://github.com/juliettef/GLFW-CMake-starter).

 ## Using CMake to create the project